organix/uFork/docs/asm.md

 - Statements always produce a value.
 Often the value is an instruction, but it can also be a literal, number, or data structure.
 Values are immutable.
 Data structures can contain instructions.
-- By convention, end-of-line comments often show a picture of the stack after an instruction executes, to clarify the effect.
-The top of the stack is the right-most element.

 ### Statements